Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 There are steps you need to take to make sure changes to your TRICARE coverage go smoothly.
 Understand that when you move, you may have to use a different TRICARE option.
 Visit Moving to learn more.

-Prime options at Fairchild Air Force
+Prime options at Fairchild Air Force Base

 If you live in a Prime Service Area, then TRICARE Prime is an option for you.
 A Prime Service Area is usually within a 40-mile area of a military clinic or hospital.
-With Prime, you have a primary care manager, who may be a military or civilian doctor or a team of doctors, who manages your health care needs.
+With Prime, you have a primary care manager, who may be a military or civilian doctor, or a team of doctors, who manages your health care needs.

-If you don't live in a Prime Service Area and are an Active Duty Service member, TRICARE Prime Remote is your other option.
+If you don't live in a Prime Service Area and are an active-duty service member, TRICARE Prime Remote is your other option.
 Eligible family members have to live with their active-duty sponsor (with some exceptions) to enroll in TRICARE Prime Remote.
 In most cases, your primary care manager is a network provider.
 If there's no local network provider, you can choose any TRICARE-authorized provider to act as your primary care manager.

 If you're an active-duty family member, you don't have to have Medicare Part B to keep your TRICARE benefits.
 You must have Part B to keep TRICARE once your sponsor retires.